If you are looking for one of the lightest free-standing single-person tents on the market, the Copper Spur UL1 should

 - Light Weight – Lightweight is essential on long-distance hikes, but not as much for section hikes.
-I try to minimize town stops, so I reduce weight to combat fatigue.
+I try to reduce weight to combat fatigue.

 - Ease of Set-Up – I usually hike up until dusk, and I want to set up quickly before dark.
 Setting up quickly in bad weather is also important.
 Being picky about my site is not always an uption, so I want a smaller footprint.

 Copper Spur UL1 Review – Quick Specifications